Patient Onboarding Toolkit

 A successful onboarding includes clarifying the following:

-• Sharing is Optional: "You decide what to share with me.
-You can revoke my access at any time."
+• Sharing is Optional: "You decide what to share with me, and you can revoke access later."

-• Privacy First: "The AI analyzes patterns but does not judge or diagnose you."
+• Privacy First: "The AI may generate summaries, but it does not diagnose you and you control what, if anything, gets shared."

-• Not for Emergencies: "This tool is not monitored in real-time.
-If you feel you are in crisis, please use the emergency numbers we discussed."
+• Not for Emergencies: "This tool is not monitored in real time.
+If you feel you are in crisis, use emergency resources or contact a licensed professional immediately."

-1. Invitation: Send the clinical invitation link from your provider dashboard.
+1. Invitation: Send the connection or invitation link from your provider workflow.

-2. Setup: The patient creates their account and completes the initial mood tracking checklist.
+2. Setup: The patient creates an account and completes their initial mood tracking checklist.

-4. Initial Entry: Encourage the patient to write their first entry immediately while the rationale is fresh.
+4. First Entry: Encourage the patient to write a first entry or check-in while the rationale is still fresh.

 [Provider Name / Clinic Logo]